-

 Pros of 4G LTE

-Low monthly costs—You can usually find 4G LTE home internet for a reasonable price, around the same cost per month as cable, fiber, or DSL.
-It also doesn’t require the more expensive equipment and installation needed for a satellite connection, so there are fewer upfront costs too.
+Low monthly costs: You can usually find 4G LTE home internet for a reasonable price, around the same cost per month as cable, fiber, or DSL.
+Equipment is usually included, installation is free, and data is unlimited.

 Cons of 4G LTE

-Low speeds—The biggest downside of home 4G LTE is that it’s slow.
+Slow speeds: The biggest downside of home 4G LTE is that it’s slow.
 If you own a smartphone, you’re probably familiar with how long it takes to download a video when you’re not on Wi-Fi.
 Those wait times on your home computer might not be very appealing.
-Data rates also drop the farther you get from a cell tower, so if your house is near the edge of a cell boundary, you might get even less than expected.
+Data rates also drop the farther you get from a cell tower, so if your house is near the edge of a cell boundary, you might get even slower speeds than expected.

 How 4G internet works